masukomi/mongodb_meilisearch/README.md

 if you want to perform one search and get back records from multiple models you'll need to add them to the same index.

 In order to do that add the `SEARCH_INDEX_NAME` constant to the model whose search stuff you want to end up in the same index.
+You can name this just about anything.
+The important thing is that all the models that share this index have the same `SEARCH_INDEX_NAME` constant defined.
+You may want to just add it to a module they all import.

 ```ruby
   SEARCH_INDEX_NAME='general_search'
 ```

-Unless you can guarantee that there won't any overlap in IDs between the two models you should also add `CLASS_PREFIXED_SEARCH_IDS=true`.
+If multiple models are using the same index, you should also add `CLASS_PREFIXED_SEARCH_IDS=true`.
 This causes the `id` field to be `<ClassName>_<_id>` For example, a `Note` record might have an index of `"Note_64274543906b1d7d02c1fcc6"`.
-If undefined this will default to `false`
+If undefined this will default to `false`.
+This is not needed if you can absolutely guarantee that there will be no overlap in ids amongst all the models using a shared index.

 ```ruby
   CLASS_PREFIXED_SEARCH_IDS=true